 It’s also a good idea to open the collar strategy with an expiration date of at least one month beyond the expected volatility event.
 This will make early assignments on your short option(s) much less likely.
 It’s unnecessary to have expiration much further than that unless you expect a longer period of volatility.

 Options Collar Strategy Takeaways

 - The objective is to hedge against volatility.

 - The options collar strategy does potentially limit your profit on your position while hedging potential losses.

-- Early assignment can happen on a short option.
+- Early assignments can happen on a short option.
 Be prepared to take action and close your long option.

-- It’s also important to practice paper trading the strategy to understand how to manage it before you use it in your live position.
+- It’s also important to practice a paper trading strategy to understand how to manage it before you use it in your live position.

-An options collar strategy is just another way for you to make a profit.
+An options collar strategy is another way to make a profit.
 Practice trading them before using real money!
 The best broker for options trading will allow that.